slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * `EditorManager` may manage several visible editors so the legacy APIs on `EditorManager` will work only for the `FOCUSED_PANE`'s editor.

 All `DocumentManager` Workingset APIs will continue to work for some time but these are deprecated and will eventually be removed.
-Below is a chart of used APIs and the reccommended upgrade path.
+Below is a chart of used APIs and the recommended upgrade path.

 ## Changes to Working Set APIs